 For Mac users, go to the apple icon () on the top left corner and navigate to System Preferences> Notifications> Do Not Disturb on the sidebar.

 And for iPhone users, Swipe up your screen and check for the half moon logo.
 If it is enabled, tap to disable.

 Resetting your network is annoying, and you may skip this step as no one wants to reset their system.
 But for Airdrop, you must do this if the above steps are not working.
 Sometimes, resetting your network fixes wifi and Bluetooth problems arising in Airdrop.
 To reset Your network navigate to the below steps.

 - For Mac: Navigate to System Preferences> Network> Advanced tab> TCP/IP tab> Renew DHCP lease.

 - For iPhone: Settings> General> Reset> Reset Network Settings.

-If you followed all the above steps and still unable to share a file using airdrop then the only option left is to upgrade your system.
-By upgrading your system may be the arising issue settle down and the airdrop works well.
-And updating your current version to latest version is recommended to keep your system up to date.
-To check your system update follow some steps.
+If you followed all the above steps and cannot share a file using Airdrop, then the only option left is to upgrade your system.
+Upgrading your system may be the issue; settle down, and drop works well.
+And updating your current version to the latest version is recommended to keep your system up to date.
+To check your system update, follow some steps.

-For Mac: Navigate to Apple icon ()> System Preferences> Software Update
+For Mac: Navigate to the Apple icon ()> System Preferences> Software Update.

 For iPhone: Navigate to Settings> General> Software Update.

-I hope you fix the issue of Airdrop Not Working on MacBook and successfully started sharing your files.
-If still, a problem arises, do comment below or if any other way you find to fix this problem then explain it on the comment box.
+I hope you fix the issue of Airdrop Not Working on your MacBook and successfully start sharing your files.
+If a problem still arises, comment below, or if there is any other way you find to fix this problem, then explain it in the comment box.
 Maybe readers here find your solution best.